djacquel/pygmeeweb.com/_includes/_links_library.markdown

 any changes made to an url can be easily reflected here and be used on both site's posts

-need to include this library in posts or page to use it
+Need to include this library in posts or page to use it When included on a post file, put it just before your intro paragraphe.

+{% highlight yaml %}
+end of front matter
+---

+{\% include _links_library.markdown \%}
+Intro paragraphe
+{% endhighlight %}

-this is the include tag. just remove the remove
+this is the include tag. just remove the **remove**

 {remove% include _links_library.markdown %remove}